Kasador

-Kasador is a Canadian indie rock/pop band originating from Kingston, Ontario.
+Kasador is a Canadian indie rock band originating from Kingston, Ontario.
 The four-piece band was formed in 2012, and was known as the Will Hunter Band until changing the group's name in early 2015.
-Members as of May 2022 are Cam Wyatt, Jonas Lewis-Anthony, Boris Baker, and Stephen Adubofuor.
+Members as of January 2024 are Cam Wyatt, Thomas Draper, Boris Baker, and Stephen Adubofuor.

 History

 Lead vocalist and guitarist Will Hunter started his musical career playing solo acoustic sets in the Kingston area while he was a student at Queen's University.
 He sought out other musicians and founded the band in 2012 with original drummer and bassist Don Pineapple and Colin Simonds.
 Fellow Queen's students Boris Baker (bass) and Cam Wyatt (lead guitar) joined what was then known as the Will Hunter Band; other musicians also performed.
 The group initially performed at venues in and around Queen's University.

 In August 2014, they released a five-song EP titled Last Summer, recorded at Bathouse Recording Studio.
 The band started touring through Southern and Eastern Ontario, and was slotted as the opening act for headliners such as The Stringers.

 In 2015, the band announced they were now performing as "Kasador".
 Lead vocalist Will Hunter said that the change in name was to reflect that this was a band rather than a group of musicians supporting a lead singer.
 The new band name was chosen because it is a variant of the Spanish word cazador, which means "hunter", and is a nod to the former name of the band.

 Shortly after the name change, Nick Babcock joined the band on keyboards.
 Pineapple left the band in early 2016, and was replaced on drums by Angus Fay.
-Despite the changes in personnel, Kasador continued to tour as both support and headlining performers in Ontario, Quebec and the U.S. through 2015 until the summer of 2016.
+Despite the changes in personnel, Kasador continued to tour as both support and headlining performers in Ontario, Quebec, and the U.S. through 2015 until the summer of 2016.
 The band then returned to Bathouse Studio to record an eponymous six-song EP, which was produced by Nyles Spencer.

 The Kasador EP was released in September 2016.
 Alan Cross included "Neighbourhood", in his "Top 11" playlist for the week of September 16, 2016; the song had been released as a single with accompanying video in January 2016.
 A second video accompanied the release of "Talk About It".
 The band donated the proceeds from one month's downloads of the song "Never Alone", as well as a portion of ticket sales, to jack.org, a chapter-based organization providing mental health support to students.
 The release was supported by tours in Canada and the U.S.